khad0062/25S_CST8917_Lab_1/README.md

 - Recheck the queue `outqueue` in Storage Explorer to confirm the message was added You have successfully tested both the local and deployed versions of your function with a working queue output binding!
 ---
-## Task 2: Azure Function App: Connect to Azure SQL Database using Output Binding
+## Task 2: Connect Azure Functions to Azure SQL Database using Visual Studio Code

 ### Step 1: Create Azure SQL Database